google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(5) HIBISCUS செம்பரத்தம் பூ Skip to main content

 .FOR HAIR CARE

-Take some leaves and grind it with a bit of egg albumin and that will serve a natural shampoo for your hair.
-Hair falling will be stopped and this herbal leaves give a cooling effect thus maintaining and sustaining your dropping hairs.
+Take some leaves and grind them with a bit of egg albumin and that will serve as a natural shampoo for your hair.
+Hair falling will be stopped and these herbal leaves give a cooling effect thus maintaining and sustaining your dropping hairs.
 Sometimes I wonder why our Malaysian youngsters are not aware of using our natural herbs!
-Is it that they are ignorant or refuse to know the benefits of raw herbs ?
+Is it that they are ignorant or refuse to know the benefits of raw herbs?

 The flower also has medical medicinal properties - local believes the roots and its juice can be used as a cure for fever, other ailments, relieving skin eruptions and glandular troubles.
 (5)